 Rehabilitation and High Support Services

-We are proud to be a member of the national Triangle of Care scheme and in 2023 retained our one star membership.
+We are proud to be a member of the national Triangle of Care scheme and have held one star membership since 2017.
 This means we are meeting, or working to meet, a set of standards and criteria to best support and involve carers.

 The six key standards are: